OpenCompare/OpenCompare/README.md

     export PLAY2_HOME=play-app
     mvn clean install

-You can also use this option skip tests:
+You can also use this option to skip tests:

     mvn clean install -DskipTests